alexandruast/platform-inception/README.md

 accelerated provisioning by using setup_completed facts

 #### Misc Stuff
+Cannot be bothered with it, use them as a service:
+(because having a proper cluster, configured with HA and DR is a huge operational and cost overhead)
+* log indexing and searching
+* monitoring
+* storage (no file system storage in 2019, get used to object storage and stateless applications, read 12factor.org)
+* databases

 For code coverage via Sonar, use the following in build.gradle:
 ```
 plugins {